JACK STARR: How long have you been playing and what made you start in the first place?

 BERNIE TORME: Aaargh.
 My eldest son is called Jimi, so I suppose that’s a giveaway.
 I think Jimmy Page and I would both agree on the Jimi man.
 Are You Experienced and Band of Gypsys are both still totally awesome incomparable albums.
 But Jimmy Page’s productions are of course equally awesome.
 I suppose I just don’t rate producers as high as I do guitarists.
 But I do love Jimmy Page too.
 Maybe “better” isn’t the right word.
 Jimi Hendrix would be the guitar player I’d rate above all others.

-I didn’t like the first solo album I did after Gillan much, called “Turn Out The lights”, not at all heavy enough, it got compromised and producered to death.
+I didn’t like the first solo album I did after Gillan much, called “Turn Out The Lights”, not at all heavy enough, it got compromised and produced to death.

 Any skeletons in your closet?